remusa/algorithms-practice/tips/problem_patterns.md

 ## Sliding Window

-- This pattern involves creating a *window* which can either be an array or number, and moving it from one position to another depending on certain conditions.
+- This pattern involves creating a *window*, which can either be an array or number, and moving it from one position to another depending on certain conditions.
 - Depending on a certain condition, the window either increases or closes (and a new window is created).
 - Very useful for keeping track of a subset of data in an array/string etc.